Tdecaz/Checkums_collector/README.md

 - **Discard** – drop entries that are not valid matches.
 - **Mark reviewed** – accept an entry as-is without further modification.

 Use Shift/Ctrl-click to select multiple rows and apply the same action in bulk.
-Confirmed items move into the main results table; discarded ones are tracked separately so they do not appear in the export.
+Confirmed items move into the main results table, discarded ones are tracked separately so they do not appear in the export, and the **Show Errors** button lists any PDFs that could not be processed.

 ### 4. Export the results

 After clearing all ambiguous items, click **Export to Excel**.
 The application creates an `.xlsx` workbook in the output folder with two sheets:

-1. **Results** – columns for PDF name, page number, filename, SHA-1 checksum, and review status/notes.
+1. **Matches** – columns for PDF name, page number, filename, SHA-1 checksum, notes, and confidence (automatic vs. manual).
-2. **Ambiguous Items** – optional log of anything you chose to discard or leave unresolved.
+2. **Ambiguous** – optional log of anything you chose to discard, leave unresolved, or mark as reviewed.

 If a file with the same name already exists in the output folder you will be prompted before overwriting.